 Dr. Terabe has been an integral part of NCI’s immunology research program and recently joined the Neuro-Oncology Branch (NOB) to lead the Basic Immunology Research Program and extend his immunology expertise to brain tumor research.
 He received his Doctor of Philosophy (Ph.D.) degree from the University of Tokyo in 1999 studying immune responses against parasitic infections and subsequently arrived at NCI as a visiting fellow at the Molecular Immunogenetics and Vaccine Section of the Metabolism Branch, which is now a part of the Vaccine Branch.
 He later graduated to a Research Fellow (2002-2005), a Staff Scientist (2005-2007), Associate Scientist (2007-2017) and Senior Associate Scientist (2017-2019) in the same branch, now under Center for Cancer Research.
 Alongside his extensive expertise in immunology, he began collaborating with investigators on tumor immunology projects and gained insight into the significance of the immune system in developing tumors and treatment intervention.
 Dr. Terabe joined the Neuro-Oncology Branch as an investigator in early 2019 to follow his long-standing interest in brain tumors to pursue the role of immunology in glioblastoma.

-In addition to his impressive research career in immunology, during which Dr. Terabe has published over 80 papers and received numerous awards.
+In addition to his impressive research career in immunology, Dr. Terabe has published over 80 papers and received numerous awards.
 Notably, he has been awarded the NCI Director’s Innovation Award in 2006 and again in 2010, along with the NCI Technology Transfer Award 13 times over the last 18 years for his groundbreaking research.
 He currently has 16 patents either in process or already issued for his work as part of the NCI.
-Finally, Dr. Terabe also serves on the Board Member for The Open Cancer Immunology Journal while also being a reviews and editor for numerous other journals.
+Finally, Dr. Terabe also serves on the Board Member for The Open Cancer Immunology Journal while also being a reviewer and editor for numerous other journals.

 Honors, Awards and Leadership